York / West Toronto

 High Park

-A number of infill developments planned for Toronto’s High Park neighbourhood, where more than 1,500 residential units are proposed.
+A number of infill developments planned for Toronto’s High Park neighbourhood, where more than 2,400 residential units are planned, including towers up to 41 storeys.

 Stockyards District /